From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence

 be the program that minimizes the time bounded MDL with ties broken by the smallest program, and expectations taken over $X$. $|\mathrm{P}|$ denotes the length of the program $\mathrm{P}$ in bits, and logarithms are in base $2$.
 We define the $T$-bounded \emph{epiplexity} $\mathrm{S}_T$ and \emph{entropy} $\mathrm{H}_T$ of the random variable $X$ as

 \end{definition}

 \end{remarkbox}

-The time-bounded entropy $\mathrm{H}_T$ captures the amount of information in the random variable that is random and unpredictable, whereas the epiplexity $\mathrm{S}_T$ captures the amount of structure and regularity visible within the object at the given level of compute.
-Uniform random variables have trivial epiplexity because a model as simple as the uniform distribution achieves a small two part code length, despite having large time bounded entropy.
+The time-bounded entropy $\mathrm{H}_T$ captures the amount of information in the random variable that is random and unpredictable, whereas the epiplexity $\mathrm{S}_T$ captures the amount of structure and regularity visible within the object at the given level of compute $T$.
+Uniform random variables have trivial epiplexity because a model (or equivalently a program) as simple as the uniform distribution achieves a small two-part code length, despite having large time-bounded entropy.
 Explicitly, for a uniform random variable $U_n$ on $\{0,1\}^n$, and even a constant time bound $T(n)\ge c_1$, $\rS_T(U_n)+\rH_T(U_n) \le n+c_2$ where $c_2$ is the length of a program for the uniform distribution running in time $c_1$, and since $\rH_T(U_n) \ge \rH(U_n)=n$, it must be that $\rS_T(U_n) \le c_2$.
-Random variables with very simple patterns, like $0101010101...$ with probability $1/2$ and $1010101010...$ with probability $1/2$, also have low epiplexity because the time bounded MDL minimal model is simple.
+Random variables with simple patterns, like $0101010101...$ with probability $1/2$ and $1010101010...$ with probability $1/2$, also have low epiplexity because the time bounded MDL minimal model is simple.
 In this case with linear time $T(n) = \Theta(n)$, both $\rS_T(X)= O(1)$ and $\rH_T(X) = O(1)$.
 Henceforth, we will abbreviate $\mathrm{MDL}_T(X):=\mathrm{S}_T(X)+\mathrm{H}_T(X)$, which is the total time-bounded information content.
 We will now enumerate a few basic consequences of these definitions.

 \begin{remarkbox}{Basic Properties} \end{remarkbox} Statement 4 (defined for programs $\mathrm{f}$ that run in a fixed time implementing a bijection) is an analog of the information non-increase property $K(f(x)) \le K(x)+K(f)+c$.
 However, note that while the Kolmogorov complexity for $K(f)$ and $K(f^{-1})$ are the same to within an additive constant, in our setting of a fixed computational budget having a short program for $f^{-1}$ does not imply one for $f$, and vice versa.
 This gap between a function and its inverse has important consequences for the three paradoxes as we will see in \autoref{sec:paradox}.